y1yang0/opentelemetry-go-compile-instrumentation/docs/ux-design.md

 instrumentation may not appeal to developers who have very specific requirements on what their instrumentation produces.

-The primary audience for the OpenTelementry Go compile-time instrumentation tool is composed of the following personas:
+The primary audience for the OpenTelemetry Go compile-time instrumentation tool is composed of the following personas:

 - Application developers looking for a no-frills, turnkey instrumentation